This project is coming soon. Sign up to receive updates and be notified when this project launches.

 The voltage regulator on our 644 Power and 1284 Power boards is made of a DC/DC circuit.
 This allows the user to power the board with anywhere from 6 V to 24 V and consume up to 1200 mA of current at 5 V. This is not possible with a linear regulator, which would burn or limit the current because the current becomes too important and/or because the dropout voltage is too high.

-Seven I/O outputs are converted into open drain switches that can sink 600 mA each.
+Seven I/O outputs are converted into open drain switches (with a maximum voltage of 32V) that can sink 600 mA each.
 At 15 times the microcontroller’s maximum output-current capability per pin, this makes Wide Power boards appropriate for many applications, including driving unipolar stepper motors and power relays directly, without the need for a separate shield.

 But that’s not all!
 Since many projects nowadays require some kind of visual display, and since these boards have more than enough memory to drive a screen, we have added a port that you can use to connect a 0.96-inch OLED I²C module.
 Zero wiring necessary!
 Now you can use your board to implement a menu or to log information without the need for a serial monitor!